alevin/P3Steel-v2.6/README.md

 ### printed parts
 I will collect here the set of STL files needed for the printed parts of this printer.
 They were made by [toolson](https://www.thingiverse.com/toolson/about).
 Minor parts were made by [scarou](https://www.thingiverse.com/scarou/about) and [schlotzz](https://www.thingiverse.com/schlotzz/about).

+### cad
+Here you will find premade designs ready-to-be-cut.
+Their download links are available in this page.

 ### img
 This folder contains images and photos of the frame.